pagekit/docs/user-interface/site.md

 ![Menu positions](assets/site-menu-edit.png)

 ## Pages
-Pages can be managed in the tree view in the right column of the interface.
-It shows the hierarchic structure of your page and can be sorted via drag and drop.
+Pages and other menu items can be managed in the tree view in the right column of the interface.
+It shows the hierarchical structure of your website's content and can be sorted via drag and drop.

 To create a new page, hit the _Add Page_ button in the top right hand corner and select the type of page you would like to create.
 Pagekit comes with a few pre-defined types – any extension can add new types to that list.
 You can also edit existing pages by clicking on their title in the site tree.
 This will lead you to an edit screen, which looks different depending on the type of the item you're creating.